 In the fall of 1987, representatives of the University of Tennessee College of Veterinary Medicine, a local humane society, the Detoxification Rehabilitation Institute and a professional dog obedience instructor designed the pilot project based on the concept of adolescents and dogs teaching each other.

 To date, H.A.L.T. has successfully worked with more than 1500 troubled teens, and each one of these young lives has been affected by their experience at H.A.L.T.
-More than 380 adult dogs have been rescued from euthanasia, obedience trained and successfully adopted.
+Close to 400 adult dogs have been rescued from euthanasia, obedience trained and successfully adopted.

 - To offer adolescents an opportunity to develop a positive sense of accomplishment, self-respect, self-esteem and pride.

 - To offer adolescents an opportunity to improve specific living skills such as assertiveness, patience, responsibility, staying on task, communication and commitment.

 - To introduce adolescents to career opportunities in animal related fields.

 - To teach the adolescents about responsible pet ownership, reasons for pet over-population and the importance of spaying and neutering.

 - To provide a successful and fun experience for the adolescents and dogs.

 - To increase the adoptability of selected adult dogs through basic obedience training and improved social skills.